DAY CARE AT VETERANS CLINICS, HOSPITALS:

 Voting yes: Louie Gohmert, R-1, John Ratcliffe, R-4

-A yes vote was to send the repeal measure to President Trump.
+A yes vote was to adopt the motion.

 Voting yes: Westerman